Chapter 3 of 12

 The Dress Rehearsal

-• Same Channels: Use the actual War Room Slack channel (mark as test)
+• Same Channels: Use the actual War Room Slack channel (mark messages as "[DRY RUN]" to avoid confusion).
+This validates that notification routing, channel permissions, and tool integrations work correctly.

 Dependency Management: The Critical Path